-At first glance, the lithium bank costs more than the AGM bank.
+At first glance, the lithium bank costs a bit more than the AGM bank.
 But when you consider cycle counts (1200 for the AGM and 5000 for the lithium), the lithium battery bank will last 4x longer than the AGM bank.
-You would need to buy four AGM battery banks for $7200 – and spend the time shopping for and installing them – to match the lifetime of one lithium bank for $2600.
+You would need to buy four AGM battery banks for $7200 – and spend the time shopping for and installing them – to match the lifetime of a single lithium battery for $1945.
 Plus you’d miss out on all the previously mentioned benefits of lithium batteries for a boat or RV.

 Flooded Lead Acid vs. Lithium

 The math is the same for a flooded lead acid battery bank as for a sealed one.
 So let’s again compare a 518Ah 12V lead acid battery bank with the 300Ah 12V lithium bank.
-I’ll round up to 675Ah to use the popular Trojan T-105 225Ah 6V batteries at $175 each.
-Using 6V batteries will require 2 in series to get 12V, so I’ll need 6 for a total of $1050.
-We are still going to use two of the KiloVault HLX1800 for $2600, or I could use a single KiloVault HLX3600 300Ah 12V battery for the $2500.
-Some people prefer installing two batteries in parallel for redundancy and find that the size and weight of two batteries may be easier to manage than one.
+I’ll round up to 675Ah to use the popular Trojan T-105 225Ah 6V batteries at $190 each.
+Using 6V batteries will require 2 in series to get 12V, so I’ll need 6 for a total of $1140.
+We are still going to use a KiloVault 3600 HLX+ for $1945, or I could use three KiloVault 1200 HLX+ 100Ah 12V batteries for the $745 each.
+Some people prefer installing multiple batteries in parallel for redundancy and find that the size and weight of smaller batteries may be easier to manage than one.

 The price gap between flooded lead acid and lithium is greater than with AGM.
 With flooded’s 2500 cycles versus lithium’s 5000 cycles, a well maintained flooded battery bank can last half as long as lithium.
 But a poorly maintained flooded battery bank can quickly become a boat anchor in a year or two.
-So the flooded is a slightly less expensive solution than sealed lead acid at $2100 for two banks vs. $2600 for one lithium.
-But again, you have the advantages of the smaller, lighter, safer battery bank, the higher current capability, and minimal maintenance needed on the lithium.
-It may be worth the extra $500 to you to go lithium.
+So the flooded is actually a slightly more expensive solution than sealed lead acid at $2280 for two banks.
+Compare that to $1945 for our single-battery lithium option (or $2235 for the three-battery option).
+And again, you have the advantages of the smaller, lighter, safer battery bank, the higher current capability, and minimal maintenance needed on the lithium.

 Lead Acid vs. Lithium for Marine and RVs: The Verdict